Erich Ludendorff: The Home Front

-Ludendorff had a goal: "One thing was certain—the power must be in my hands."
-As stipulated by the Constitution of the German Empire the government was run by civil servants appointed by the Kaiser.
+Ludendorff had a goal: "One thing was certain — the power must be in my hands."
+As stipulated by the Constitution of the German Empire, the government was run by civil servants appointed by the Kaiser.
 Confident that army officers were superior to civilians, the OHL volunteered to oversee the economy: procurement, raw materials, labor, and food.
 Max Bauer, with his industrialist friends, began by setting overambitious targets for military production in what they called the Hindenburg Program.
-Ludendorff enthusiastically participated in meetings on economic policy—loudly, sometimes pummeling the table with his fists.
-Implementation of the Program was assigned to General Groener, a staff officer who had directed the Field Railway Service effectively.
+Ludendorff enthusiastically participated in meetings on economic policy — loudly, sometimes pummeling the table with his fists.
+Implementation of the Program was assigned to General Wilhelm Groener, a staff officer who had directed the Field Railway Service effectively.
 His office was in the (civilian) War Ministry, not in the OHL as Ludendorff had wanted.
 Therefore, he assigned staff officers to most government ministries, so he knew what was going on and could press his demands.

-War industry's major problem was the scarcity of skilled workers, therefore 125,000 men were released from the armed forces and trained workers were no longer conscripted.
+The war industry's major problem was the scarcity of skilled workers; therefore, 125,000 men were released from the armed forces and trained workers were no longer conscripted.
 The OHL wanted to enroll most German men and women into national service, but the Reichstag legislated that only males 17–60 were subject to "patriotic service" and refused to bind war workers to their jobs.
-Groener realized that they needed the support of the workers, so he insisted that union representatives be included on industrial dispute boards.
+Groener realised that they needed the support of the workers, so he insisted that union representatives be included on industrial dispute boards.
 He also advocated an excess profits tax.
 The industrialists were incensed.
 On 16 August 1917, Ludendorff telegraphed an order reassigning Groener to command the 33rd Infantry Division.
 Overall, "unable to control labour and unwilling to control industry, the army failed miserably".
-To the public it seemed that Ludendorff was running the nation as well as the war.
-According to Ludendorff, "the authorities ... represented me as a dictator".
+To the public, it seemed that Ludendorff was running the nation as well as the war.
+According to Ludendorff, "the authorities [...] represented me as a dictator".
 He would not become Chancellor because the demands for running the war were too great.
-The historian Frank Tipton argues that while not technically a dictator, Ludendorff was "unquestionably the most powerful man in Germany" in 1917–18.
+The historian Frank Tipton argues that while not technically a dictator, Ludendorff was "unquestionably the most powerful man in Germany" in 1917–1918.

 The OHL did nothing to mitigate the crisis of growing food shortages in Germany.
 Despite the Allied blockade, everyone could have been fed adequately, but supplies were not managed effectively or fairly.
 In spring 1918, half of all the meat, eggs, and fruit consumed in Berlin were sold on the black market.